 Step 3

 Place your jar in an area that remains at room temperature and is away from sunlight.
-Stir your kefir with a wooden spoon every few hours so that more of the fresh milk gets to you kefir grains.
+Stir your milk kefir with a wooden spoon every few hours so that more of the fresh milk gets to your grains.

 Step 4